EricFedrowisch/AIChatAdapter/README.md

 # AIChatAdapter

-Single LLM Chat Frontend for multiple LLM API providers like OpenAI, Anthropic, Ollama and LM Studio.
+AIChatAdapter is a powerful tool that simplifies integrating and switching
+between multiple Large Language Model (LLM) API providers, such as OpenAI,
+Anthropic, Ollama, and LM Studio, with minimal code changes.
+This adapter
+provides a single, consistent interface, allowing you to focus on building
+your application without getting bogged down in the specifics of each LLM service.

 ## Use Cases

 -Simplify your code by decoupling the LLM backend from the rest of your code
 -Easily test various LLMs against one another for quality, speed, etc
 -Have less downtime for critical LLM services via robust failover systems that swap LLM backends if there is an outtage of one provider

 ## Installation
 -Clone this repository